real-itu/REAL_website/content/authors/Andrés Faíña/_index.md

 ---

 I am an Associate Professor at the IT University of Copenhagen, Denmark.
 I have received the M.Sc. and Ph.
 D. degrees in industrial engineering from the University of A Coruña, Spain, in 2006 and 2011, respectively.
 I have co-founded Flow Robotics (http://flow-robotics.com), a start-up that produces flexible and user-friendly liquid handling robots for automation of pipetting tasks in laboratories.

+If you are a master student looking for projects, follow [this link](/projects_msc/).